rstudio/bookdown.org/content/archive/internal/jandeleeuw6-bras.md

 pinned: false
 ---

-The book discusses block relaxation, alternating least squares, augmentation, and majorization algorithms to minimize loss functions, with applications in statistics, multivariate analysis, and multidimensional scaling.
+The book discusses block relaxation, alternating least squares, augmentation, and majorization algorithms to minimize loss functions, with applications in statistics, multivariate analysis, and multidimensional scaling. [...]
+Many recent algorithms in computational statistics are variations on a common theme.
+In this book we discuss four such classes of algorithms.
+Or, more precisely, we discuss a single large class of algorithms, and we show how various well-known classes of statistical algorithms fit into this common framework.
+The types of algorithms we consider are, in logical order, ...